lucasperretta/chocolate/README.md

 ## Prerequisites
 Android Chocolate works on Android 5.0+ (API 22) and requires Java 8+.

-If you don't have Java 8 installed, add this line in your android definition inside the module level build.gradle file:
+If you don't have Java 8 installed, add this line in your android definition inside your project level build.gradle file:
 ``` groovy
 android {
     compileOptions {